ONLYOFFICE/k8s-docs-example/README.md

 `ingress.enabled` installation of ingress service by defaule: `false`

-`ingress.host` Ingress hostname for the documentserver ingress by default:	`""`
+`ingress.host` Ingress hostname for the docs-example ingress by default: `""`

 `ingress.ssl.enabled` installation ssl for ingress service by default: `false`